 This is because the more comments you can get early the more traction you will get from the video post.

 As well as that the more the video will get seen by your network of friends as well.

-So to wrap things up, we’re not going to sugar coat things here, it’s going to take practise to get good on video.
+So to wrap things up, we’re not going to sugar coat things here, it’s going to take practice to get good on video.

 Chances are your first video is going to be terrible.

-Remember, there’s not many people who start off as a natural on camera, it takes practise and time to become confident.
+Remember, there are not many people who start off as a natural on camera, it takes practise and time to become confident.

 However, once you do you will begin to love creating video and sharing your message.

 To build your confidence, before going live to the world, start practising and asking trusted friends and colleagues that you know to give you genuine feedback and how you can improve.

 Getting on camera and putting yourself out to the world does takes strength, but for those that take the plunge and start doing it they are going to be the ones that really stand out compared to others.